mongodb/mongo-python-driver/doc/installation.rst

 ~~~~~~~~~~~~~~

 For Python 3.5 and newer install Visual Studio 2015.
 For Python 3.3 and 3.4
 install Visual Studio 2010.
-For Python 3.2 and older install Visual Studio
+For Python 2.6 and 2.7 install Visual Studio
 2008, or the Microsoft Visual C++ Compiler for Python 2.7.
 You must use the
 full version of Visual Studio 2010 or 2008 as Visual C++ Express does not
 provide 64-bit compilers.
 Make sure that you check the "x64 Compilers and